jbasko/git-test/README.md

  12. Create a PR to merge master into develop.
  13. Approve the PR and merge (no squash; but also there is no squash needed)

+P.S.
+Maybe this is not what I think it is!